 Concurrent treatment of the accessory saphenous veins along with the great or small saphenous veins meets the definition of medical necessity when criteria is met for each vein and there is documentation of anatomy showing that the accessory saphenous vein discharged directly into the common femoral vein.

-Treatment of accessory saphenous veins by surgery, endovenous radiofrequency, laser ablation, or microfoam sclerotherapy that do not meet the criteria described above is considered cosmetic and does not meet the definition of medical necessity.
+Treatment of accessory saphenous veins by surgery, endovenous radiofrequency, laser ablation, microfoam sclerotherapy, or cyanoacrylate adhesive that do not meet the criteria described above is considered cosmetic and does not meet the definition of medical necessity.

 Symptomatic Varicose Tributaries